 On Wednesday, 6th July, the European Parliament voted not to object to the Commission’s Complementary Climate Delegated Act adding certain nuclear and gas activities to the activities covered by the EU taxonomy.

 This blog post will look in-depth at the Complementary Climate Delegated Act background, which activities will be covered, and what the inclusion of gas and nuclear in the taxonomy means in practice.

 What is the Complementary Climate Delegated Act?
 Short background

 The Commission proposed the inclusion of nuclear and gas at the end of 2021, and the first draft criteria were published on New Years' Eve.
 This proved divisive throughout the EU, drawing strong criticisms from opponents of nuclear and gas and backing from those who believe both are needed as transitional power sources.
-You can read more about the inclusion of natural gas in the EU Taxonomy in this blog, and of nuclear energy here.
+You can read more about the inclusion of natural gas in the EU taxonomy, and of nuclear energy in the EU taxonomy.